datamate-rethink-it/kopano-seafile-backend/README.md

 # Prerequisites

-The **kopano-seafile-backend** requires a Kopano installation with activated Files plugin and a Seafile Server.
+The **Seafile Plugin for Kopano** requires a Kopano installation with activated Files plugin and a Seafile Server.
 This plugin has been tested with Seafile Community and Seafile Professional in version 6.3.x and 7.0.
 [WebDAV has to be enabled](https://manual.seafile.com/extension/webdav.html) on the Seafile server.

 Seafile and Kopano can be installed on different servers.